miso-lims/walkthroughs/_includes/runs-auto.md

 <a name="runs-auto" href="#" id="toplink">top</a>

 # 5. Working with automatically created runs

+This exercise looks at a run created by Run Scanner.
+If your site is not using Run Scanner, you should skip this exercise.

 Shortly after an instrument begins imaging, MISO should detect it and create a _Run_.
 As sequencing continues, MISO will pull back information about the quality of the run similar to the on-instrument applications like SAV.